po-devs/po-web/README.md

 grunt concat
 ```

+You may need to run the terminal in administrative mode (Windows) or do commands with sudo (Linux).

 Open a terminal in the project directory and type the `grunt` command.
 It'll update automatically when files are changed.

 ### Running

 Open `index.html` with your browser.

+You can instead run `nodejs server.js` and open your browser at http://localhost:7070.

 ### Configuration

+You can edit `serverconfig.js`.